totocaster/trmnl-health-display/README.md

    cp launchd/com.toto.trmnlhealth.plist ~/Library/LaunchAgents/
    launchctl load ~/Library/LaunchAgents/com.toto.trmnlhealth.plist
    ```
-   This schedules a run once each hour at minute 30.
+   This schedules a run once each hour at minute 30 and also fires immediately on login/boot (`RunAtLoad`).
 If the Mac is asleep, launchd will execute the script soon after wake.
 Logs from launchd go to `~/Library/Logs/trmnl_health.launchd.log`.
 3. **Manual control**
    ```bash
    launchctl start com.toto.trmnlhealth   # triggers immediately